apiraino/aros_guide/README.md

 # AROS Programming guide: a guide to quickly get into AROS development
-(at least hopefully quicker than it took to me)
+(at least hopefully quicker than it took to me to have it all working)

 > This guide is oriented towards Linux users with a good deal of time on their hands and stubborn enough to get to compile the first `hello_world.c`.